-A year prior to this juncture taking place, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their period of training there at Ayr; as for Benjamin Bursey, he was as yet still at home awaiting enlistment and attestation after which he still had those afore-mentioned fifty-two days to wait before the call was to come to sail overseas to the United Kingdom.
+A year prior to this juncture, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their time of training at Ayr; as for Harvey Ronald Butler, he had still to enlist and attest, after which he would have almost a full month to wait before the call was to come to sail overseas to the United Kingdom.

-The aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, having now become the 1st Battalion had at this same time been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been dispatched from Camp Aldershot to...active service.
+The aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, having now become the 1st Battalion had at this same time been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been dispatched to...active service.